MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     > [!div class=mx-imgBorder]
     > ![Survey invitation flow](media/survey-invite-flow.png "Survey invitation flow")

-    You can run the flow as per the configured trigger and send the survey.
+    The flow runs as per the configured trigger and the sends the survey.

     In the following example, Gmail is used to send the survey:

     > [!div class=mx-imgBorder]